 A student enrolled in a special education program under Subchapter A, Chapter 29 of the Texas Education Code cannot be disciplined for conduct related to "bullying, harassment and making hit lists" until an admission, review, and dismissal committee meeting has been held to review the conduct.

-You cannot discipline a special education student who engages in bullying, harassment, or making hit lists until an ARD and MDR is held.
-If you have questions about how to handle a situation like this, please contact the Special Education Program Manager assigned to your campus.
-The Special Education Program Manager will aid the campus in handling the situation while taking all necessary precautions both to ensure the safety of our students and to abide by all applicable laws.
+Please note this means a student who receives special education services who engages in bullying, harassment, or making hit lists cannot receive discipline (which includes conferences, school based strategies, etc.) until after the ARD is held.

+If you have questions about how to handle a situation like this, please contact the Executive Director, Student Support Services to discuss the situation while taking all necessary precautions both to ensure the safety of our students and to abide by all applicable laws.